Trenblack/dunkin_donuts_api/mfi_notes/MF_notes.md

 History
 Its probably also smart to record every "attempted" action as a log somewhere just in case of errors, or accounting, or checking.
 For the scope of this problem, I will not implement this.

+- Floating point error/amt conversion.
+Will not worry.

 ### Execution
 - NoSql